Chef hierarchy or kitchen hierarchy can be quite confusing if you’re not familiar with the restaurant or hospitality industry.

-Let’s have a detailed look at the main types of kitchen chefs and their task, starting from the highest position.
+Let’s have a detailed look at the main types of kitchen chefs, chef hierarchy and their task, starting from the highest position.

 This is the top rank in a restaurant that follows Brigade de Cuisine or Kitchen hierarchy.
 There is only one executive chef for a restaurant.
 Executive chefs are responsible for managing the entire kitchen crew.
 They keep track of all the kitchen activity, billing, inspect food while processing and delivering it to the guest.